American Writers Museum

 The American Writers Museum is a museum of American Literature and writing that opened in Chicago in May 2017.
 The museum was designed by Amaze Design of Boston.

 The American museum was inspired by the Dublin Writers Museum.

-Permanent Exhibits
+Permanent exhibits

 Nation of Writers Gallery

 This gallery celebrates the breadth and depth of American writing through the following three exhibits.

 American Voices

 A 60-foot-long timeline featuring 100 authors that represent the evolution and flourishing of American writing.
 The exhibit shows the evolution of the American literary voice over time.
-Taken together, this rich literary heritage reflects America in all of its complexity: its energy, hope, conflict, disillusionment, and creativity.

 Surprise Bookshelf

 This wall features 100 works representing dozens of writing categories.
 Visitors can open boxes in the wall to reveal a sensory connection to that work, including smells, sounds, writing, and dioramas.

 Word Waterfall

 An immersive light experience in the Nation of Writers gallery.
-A wall of seemingly random words are revealed to be literary quotes on perspectives on being American through light projections.
+A wall of random words are revealed to be literary quotes on perspectives on being American through light projections.